 Following the information and documentation gathering stage, your lawyer may discuss the options of settlement, mediation or filing with the court.
 Should you decide to file with the court, your lawyer will create a Complaint outlining the issues to be determined by the court (ex. custody, access, child support, alimony, division of marital property and attorneys’ fees) and your request as to what you’d like the court to award you.
 Your Complaint will likely have to be filed with a Financial Statement.
 The Financial Statement is a detailed document required by the Court, which your attorney should assist you with completing.

-The lawyer you chose will help drive the direction of your case, and it’s important to find a lawyer who doesn’t just tell you what you want to hear.
-You need a lawyer who will explain your options and make a recommendation, so you can make an informed decision.
+The lawyer you choose will help drive the direction of your case, and it’s important to find a lawyer who doesn’t just tell you what you want to hear.
+You need a lawyer who will explain your options and make a recommendation so you can make an informed decision.